Bickleigh Vale Village

 edna walling's vision for an english cottage garden

-We've created this web site to share some of the stories, the history and activities - both past and present - that make Bickleigh Vale village a unique and special place.
-It started with Edna Walling's vision back in the 1920s when she started building the original properties and creating the landscape and gardens that live on today in the place Edna named, "Bickleigh Vale."
+Edna’s legacy lives on in The Place, The Heritage and The Community that is Bickleigh Vale Village.
+We have created this website to share some of the stories, the history and activities, both past and present, that make the village a unique and special place.
+It started with Edna Walling's vision back in the 1920s when she embarked on her ambitious project to build the original cottages reminiscent of her English childhood in Devon.

 |